TypeStrong/ts-loader/README.md

 If you want to speed up compilation significantly you can set this flag.
 However, many of the benefits you get from static type checking between different dependencies in your application will be lost. `transpileOnly` will *not* speed up compilation of project references.

-It's advisable to use `transpileOnly` alongside the [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) to get full type checking again.
-To see what this looks like in practice then either take a look at [our simple example](examples/fork-ts-checker-webpack-plugin).
-For a more complex setup take a look at our [more involved example](examples/react-babel-karma-gulp).
+It's advisable to use `transpileOnly` alongside the [fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin) to get full type checking again.
+To see what this looks like in practice then either take a look at [our example](examples/fork-ts-checker-webpack-plugin).

+> Tip: When you add the [fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin) to your webpack config, the `transpileOnly` will default to `true`, so you can skip that option.

 If you enable this option, webpack 4 will give you "export not found" warnings any time you re-export a type: